Department of Physics

 MAT 152 Calculus A

 MAT 350 Differential Equations

-CHY 115 and 116 Principles of Chemistry II with Lab
+CHY 115, 116 Principles of Chemistry II and Lab

 In addition to the required courses, students must take at least one course listed below.

 PHY 375 Optics